gradle/gradle/subprojects/docs/src/docs/release/notes.md

     configurations {
         conf {
             resolutionStrategy {
-                versionSelection {
+                componentSelection {
                     // Accept the newest version that matches the dynamic selector
-                    // but does not end with "-experimental". all { VersionSelection selection ->
+                    // but does not end with "-experimental". all { ComponentSelection selection ->
                         if (selection.requested.group == 'org.sample'
                                 && selection.requested.name == 'api'
                                 && selection.candidate.version.endsWith('-experimental')) {